 Field Summary Type DCT Default Read Write CA PP DTYP Device Type DEVICE Yes Yes Yes No INP Input Specification INLINK Yes Yes Yes No NELM Number of Elements ULONG Yes 1 Yes No No FTVL Field Type of Value MENU (menuFtype) Yes Yes No No RARM Rearm the waveform SHORT Yes Yes Yes Yes

 The DTYP field must contain the name of the appropriate device support module.
 The values retrieved from the input link are placed in an array referenced by VAL.
 (If the INP link is a constant, elements can be placed in the array via dbPuts.)
-NELM specifies the number of elements that the array will hold, while FTVL specifies the data type of the elements.
-The RARM field causes the device to re-arm when this field is set to 1.
+NELM specifies the number of elements that the array will hold, while FTVL specifies the data type of the elements (follow the link in the table above for a list of the available choices).

 These parameters are used to present meaningful data to the operator.
 They display the value and other parameters of the waveform either textually or graphically.